Highlights:

 Possible start times 09.00-17.00 by arrangement.

 Meet at the kayak centre for information and equipment.
-You will be advised on a suitable location to paddle to for first overnight depending on wind/weather conditions and time availble.
+You will be advised on a suitable location to paddle to for first overnight depending on wind/weather conditions and time available.
 Closest suitable point approx. 30 mins' paddle from the kayak centre.
 Plan start time accordingly to allow ample time to reach the island in daylight, especially if travelling towards the end of the season when daylight hours are shorter.

 Option 3 - Cabin on Harstena: